Elizah550/Flutter-Interview-Questions-Answers/README.md

 Flutter is an open-source UI software development kit created by Google.
 It is used to develop applications for Android, iOS, Linux, Mac, Windows, Google Fuchsia, and the web from a single codebase.
 Generally, Flutter is not a language; it is an SDK.
 Flutter apps use Dart programming language for creating an app.
 The first alpha version of Flutter was released in May 2017.
 Flutter is mainly optimized for 2D mobile apps that can run on both Android and iOS platforms.
 We can also use it to build full-featured apps, including camera, storage, geolocation, network, third-party SDKs, and more.

+Note:
+<u>this is underlined text in HTML or markdown, which accepts HTML</u>